ShinyACash/The-Hunt-2.0/README.md

 # The-Hunt-2.0
-For the Hunt 2.0 in my discord server.
+DO READ THE CONTROLS
-If you are reading this, you are probably dan oj or og.
+If you are reading this, you are probably memebers of my discord server.
 If not, then kindly move on because this is only for the members in my discord server

-Note for Dan: this is just a test build for testing out the game if it's working on all resolutions or not or if it's gonna open.
+The Hunt 2.0 is HERE!!!
+The one who finds'em all first wins 5 month of VIP sub and the title "The Hunt Champ".

+Good luck

+# Controls

+Esc = pause/phone
+R = Resume (In Pause Menu)
+Q = Quit (In Pause Menu)
+E = Interact

+WASD to move

+NOTE: The pause menu is a bit glitchy sometimes so the buttons might not work, pls use the buttons corresponding to that.